 - To prevent future sensitivity, stop using the product or item that has created the reaction.

 - Look for products that are labelled as “hypo-allergenic”, “dermatologist tested” or “allergy free”.
 They are designed for sensitive skins, so should have less chance of triggering a reaction, but this is where understanding what causes your skin to flare is important.

 - Use gentle products that are free of fragrance, preservatives, harsh exfoliants and anything else that may aggravate your skin.

 Contact dermatitis can be caused by allergens or irritants.
-If you’re allergic to a substance, your immune system makes antibodies against it, which causes a reaction.
+Basically, it you’re allergic to a substance, your immune system makes antibodies against it, which in turn causes a reaction.
 You can also be sensitive to irritants, but not truly allergic.
 To see if you are allergic to a substance, get a patch test done by a dermatologist.
 Even natural or organic ingredients, such as essential oils and fragrance, can cause reactions in sensitive skin, so don’t assume that because it’s natural it won’t cause irritation!